Aurora-yzj/openwrt-selinux-policy/README.md

 root@OpenWrt:~#
 ```
-The test concluded that the specified "domain transition" from
+The test concluded that the specified domain transition from
 `u:r:sys.subj` to `u:r:helloworld.subj` took place and since were still
 operating in the permissive development mode we can use the `dmesg`
 command to see what permissions would have been denied if we would
 instead have been operating in enforcing mode.
-These "avc denials" can
+These avc denials can
 be interpretted and translated to policy that we can append, and then
 test.
-Eventually no new "avc denials" should be printed to `dmesg`
+Eventually no new avc denials should be printed to `dmesg`
 indicating that the process has all the permissions it needs to
 function.
 ```